arm/mlia/README.md

 ```

 Most commands accept the name of the target profile as input parameter.
-There are a number of predefined profiles with following attributes:
+There are a number of predefined profiles for Ethos™-U with following attributes:

 ```
 +--------------------------------------------------------------------+